Credentials, Application Deadlines, and Fees

 Transcripts

-Students must list on the application for graduate admission all community colleges, colleges and universities attended.
-An official transcript (i.e., one bearing the official seal of the school and the Registrar’s signature) from each institution attended must be sent to the Graduate School prior to the second term of enrollment.
-In addition, official transcripts (i.e., one bearing the official seal of the school and the Registrar’s signature) from the institution conferring the last degree must be on file at the Graduate School prior to the second term of enrollment.
-An applicant with a University of Texas at San Antonio undergraduate degree does not need to provide an official transcript.
+All domestic and international students must list every domestic and foreign college and university previously attended on the application for graduate admission.
+Although courses taken at a previous institution are recorded on another institution’s transcript, transcripts must be submitted for each institution.
+An official transcript (i.e., one bearing the official seal of the school and the Registrar’s signature) from each institution attended must be sent to UTSA before the second term of enrollment.
+In addition, official transcripts (i.e., one bearing the official seal of the school and the Registrar’s signature) from the institution conferring the last degree must be on file with UTSA before the second term of enrollment.
+A course-by-course official credential evaluation from a UTSA-approved agency must also be submitted for all foreign post-secondary coursework attempted.
+An applicant with a University of Texas at San Antonio undergraduate degree is not required to provide an official transcript from UTSA.

 Declaration of Previous Work Attempted

+All students applying to UTSA must list all domestic and foreign institutions attended on their UTSA application for admission.
+Failure to do so may result in the rejection of the application, withdrawal of any offer of acceptance, cancellation of enrollment, permanent dismissal from the University, or other appropriate disciplinary action.
 Students are not at liberty to disregard previous college work attempted.
-All students applying to UTSA must list all colleges attended on their UTSA application for admission.
-Failure to do so may result in the rejection of the application, withdrawal of any offer of acceptance, cancellation of enrollment, permanent dismissal from the University, or other appropriate disciplinary action.

 Graduate Admissions Tests